roop/roop.github.io/work/wireguard.md

 The macOS version includes these additional features:

-  - Bringing up / bringing down a Wireguard tunnel from the status bar
+  - Bringing up / down a Wireguard tunnel from the status bar
+  - The app automatically starts when the user logs in, if it was running when the user logged off
+  - The app appears in the dock only when a window is shown -- if the app is just in the status bar, the app isn't shown in the dock

 ---